Skip to Main Content

 - Establish community and university partnerships to promote engagement in the 2020 Census,

 - Develop new research ideas using government information,

 - Continue professional development to keep apprised of developments in government information resources and services.

-In the last two years the Government Documents Department at Richardson Library has prioritized increasing visibility and accessibility to both the print collection and online resources through partnerships with other departments and faculty who can benefit in research and teaching.
+In the last three years the Government Documents Department at Richardson Library has prioritized increasing visibility and accessibility to both the print collection and online resources through partnerships with other departments and faculty who can benefit in research and teaching.
 Our efforts include:

 - Preparing cataloging data for nearly 9,000 documents,